Leonamrsm/ML_Explorations/README.md

 5. Retrain the algorithm by combining the training and validation data, using the best values ​​for the algorithm's control parameters.
 6. Measure the performance of the algorithms trained with the best parameters, using the test data set.
 7. Evaluate the tests and note the 3 main insights that stood out.

+## Top 3 Insights

+1. Tree-based algorithms perform better in all metrics when applied to test data in the Classification test.

+2. The performance of the classification algorithms on the validation data was very close to the performance on the test data.

+3. All regression algorithms did not present good performance metrics, which shows a need for attribute selection and better preparation of the independent variables of the data set.

+## Results